BAFTA Award for Best Original Music

 The BAFTA Award for Best Original Music, formerly known as the Anthony Asquith Award for Film Music, is a film award that is presented to film composers by the British Academy of Film and Television Arts.
 It has been presented annually at the British Academy Film Awards since 1968.

 With seven wins out of sixteen nominations, John Williams is both the most nominated and most awarded in this category.
 Ennio Morricone is the only composer to win in consecutive years; for The Mission in 1987 and The Untouchables in 1988.
 Morricone also has the highest perfect score and record, with six wins from six nominations.
 George Fenton and Howard Shore share the record of most nominations without a win (six each).

-Only six composers—John Williams (in 1978; his two mentions in 1975 counted as one nomination), Vangelis (in 1982), Maurice Jarre (in 1985), Hans Zimmer (in 2017), and the composing duo Trent Reznor and Atticus Ross (in 2020)—have received two nominations in the same year.
+Only six composers have received two nominations in the same year: John Williams (1978, though his two mentions in 1975 counted as one nomination), Vangelis (1982), Maurice Jarre (1985), Hans Zimmer (2017), and the composing duo Trent Reznor and Atticus Ross (2020).
 In 2019, Lady Gaga became the first woman ever to win this award for A Star Is Born.
 In 2020, Hildur Guðnadóttir became the first woman ever credited for a solo win in this category for Joker.
 In 2022, Hans Zimmer won this award on his tenth nomination for Dune, setting the record for most nominations in this category before the first win.

 In the following lists, the titles and names in bold with a gold background are the winners and recipients respectively; those not in bold are the nominees.
 The years given are those in which the films under consideration were released, not the year of the ceremony, which always takes place the following year.